Saelyria/Braid/README.md

 That's not all, though.
 Tableau has a number of other features:
 - Easily hot swap or reload sections by changing the binder's `displayedSections` property
+- Easier cell registration and dequeuing using the `UINibInitable` and `ReuseIdentifiable` protocols
 - Support for static sections via an enum or dynamic sections via a section model struct you define
 - Type safe updating of cells in a section via callback closures created during binding
 - RxSwift support for updating sections from `Observable` arrays for truly declarative setup